davidwebca/craft-routes-api/README.md

 Adds a controller to generate a routes config file.

-The generated endpoint is `/actions/routes-api/routes/get`.
+The generated endpoint is `/actions/routes-api/routes/get` and `/actions/routes-api/sites/locales`.

 ## Requirements